konradgas/roniesbuergerbar/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Additionally I have included server run to happen before application it's so  \
-application can run with just one command npm run start in console from the project directory.
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm test`